 Most likely, they do not need much time to get together for a quiet conversation - for example, in a Moscow office or, more likely, on a yacht somewhere near the Cote d'Azur - to ... well, let's say, decide what will be best for The future of Russia.
 Since delicacy with the Russians does not work, the US president and his European colleagues should give these people an absolutely clear signal that we are not interested in exactly how they will solve the Putin problem.

-If they can convince the good old Vladimir to leave the Kremlin with military honors and a solemn salute, that's fine.
-If Putin is too stubborn to understand that his career is over, and from the Kremlin he can only be brought forward with his feet with a hole in the back of his head - that will suit us, too.
-We will not mind black humor either ...
-For example, when Putin next time will return to Moscow after another visit to his Cuban, Venezuelan or Iranian friends, his aircraft may well be brought down by some dubious insurgents, into whose hands the surface-to-air missile was struck.
+If they can convince the good old Vladimir to leave the Kremlin with military honors and solemn fireworks, that's fine.
+If Putin is too stubborn to understand that his career is over, and that he can only be brought out of the Kremlin with his feet with a hole in the back of his head - that's fine with us.
+We will not object to the black humor ...
+For example, when Putin next time will return to Moscow after another visit to his Cuban, Venezuelan or Iranian friends, his plane may well be brought down by some dubious insurgents, the ground-to-air missile hit.

 The comments, as they say, are superfluous, but they give some indirect answers to the numerous questions connected with the death of the Malaysian MN17 and the West's unwillingness to conduct an objective investigation with the participation of Russian experts and with atypical flights of the Airborne No. 1, Visit to Vladimir Putin by the G20 summit in Hamburg.